divonlan/genozip/docs/genozip.rst

                      |

 .. option:: -o, --output output-filename.
-This option can also be used to bind multiple input files into a single genozip file.
-The files can be later unbound with ``genounzip --unbind``.
+This option can also be used to bind multiple input files into a single genozip file. genounzip will unbind the file back to its components while genocat will concatenate them.
 To bind files they must be of the same type (e.g. VCF or SAM) and if they are VCF files they must contain the same samples. genozip takes advantage of similarities between the input files so that the bound file is usually smaller than the combined size of individually compressed files.

                      |